kapardhi03/CodeGen-Agent/lab2/README.md

 ### **Three-Agent Design Pattern**

-Our implementation follows a sophisticated three-agent architecture that separates concerns and enables robust theorem proving:
+The current implementation follows a sophisticated three-agent architecture that separates concerns and enables robust theorem proving:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐